Government of Nepal: Ideals of the old Bharadari government

 The policies of the old Bharadari governments were derived from ancient Hindu texts as Dharmashastra and Manusmriti.
-The King was considered as an incarnation of Lord Vishnu and was the chief authority over legislative, judiciary and executive functions.
+The king was considered an incarnation of Lord Vishnu and was the chief authority over legislative, judiciary and executive functions.
 The judiciary functions were decided on the principles of Hindu Dharma codes of conduct.
 The king had full rights to expel any person who offended the country and also pardon the offenders and grant return to the country.
-The government on practicality was not an absolute monarchy due to the dominance of Nepalese political clans making the Shah monarch a puppet ruler.
+In practice, the government was not an absolute monarchy due to the dominance of Nepalese political clans making the Shah monarch a puppet ruler.
 These basic Hindu templates provide the evidence that Nepal was administered as a Hindu state.

+Republic (2008–present)

+The transition to a republic was a pivotal moment in the history of Nepal, marking the end of the 240-year-old Shah dynasty.
+Following a decade-long civil war and significant political upheaval, a Comprehensive Peace Accord was signed in November 2006.
+In December 2007, an agreement was reached to abolish the monarchy after the upcoming elections.
+On 28 May 2008, the newly elected Constituent Assembly overwhelmingly voted to declare Nepal a Federal Democratic Republic.
+Ram Baran Yadav became the first President of the republic in July 2008, and Pushpa Kamal Dahal was elected as the first Prime Minister in August 2008.